 Kota Sumenep is compact and lends itself well to walking: the streets are open, the pavements are mostly in good condition and the traffic rarely becomes too heavy.

 All points north, east and south of the city are reachable via a more unreliable minivan service.
-Should visitors wish to go to any of these destinations, it’s advisable to use their own transport or hire a private vehicle.
-Locations to the west of Kota can be reached via Aria Wiraraja bus terminal.
+Should visitors wish to go to any of these destinations, it is advisable to use their own transport or hire a private vehicle.
+Locations to the west of Kota are reachable via Aria Wiraraja bus terminal.

 Motorcycle taxi ranks are plentiful, while both the Grab and Gojek apps have coverage, although it tends to thin out in rural areas.